highchair/artinruins-com/_property/gorham-manufacturing-co.md

 Granted, the soil under these buildings was heavily contaminated.
 The pollution in the nearby pond was bad enough that some thought it might never recover.
 None of these things were insurmountable, but they did stand in the way of a more preservationist vision of the redevelopment of this property.

 The last remnant of the 37-acre, 14-building complex was going to be converted into a Firefighter Museum.
-It stood for more than 10 years after the main buildings were torn own, but succumbed to a suspicious fire in 2009.
+It stood for more than 10 years after the main buildings were torn down, but succumbed to a suspicious fire in 2009.

 ### Current Events